HypeCheck

 Absorption & Bioavailability

-Unknown — no absorption or bioavailability data provided in the available studies.
+Unknown — no bioavailability data provided in the available studies

 Red Flags to Watch For

-• Raw organic vegetables can carry human pathogenic microorganisms including E. coli and free-living amoebae that host dangerous bacteria
+• Organic vegetables can still harbor human pathogenic microorganisms including E. coli and free-living amoebae carrying dangerous bacteria

-• No clinical trials exist in the provided data to support any specific health claim for organic vegetables as a supplement ingredient
+• No clinical trials support specific health benefit claims for organic vegetables as a supplement ingredient based on the provided evidence

 Products Containing Organic Vegetables